Tamadu/Tamadu/README.md

 ### Hi there 👋
 ## I'm Tamadu(Twitter@TTamadwu)
 #### father of one.
-#### Information security officer and corprate IT in an IT company.

 <!--
 **Tamadu/Tamadu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.